 Connecting telephone in South Africa is fairly straightforward.
 Landline rental is provided by only two companies – Telkom (who until fairly recently had a monopoly on South African line rental) and Neotel.
 Telkom offers standard landline rental alongside various internet and mobile phone deals.
 Neotel offers a wider range of packages but, as it is a fairly new company, has more limited coverage.
 Both companies charge an installation fee.

-Landlines can be ordered from either company online or by phone.
-Once the order is placed, the company will contact you to set a date for installation or delivery.
+Landlines are available from either company online or by phone.
+After ordering, the company contacts you to set a date for installation or delivery.
 Landline costs are around ZAR 200 per month, with combined phone and internet packages starting at around ZAR 600 per month.

 Getting a South African mobile phone number